If you are looking for information on COVID-19 vaccines, please see our COVID-19 vaccines program.

 Aboriginal and Torres Strait Islander people 50 years and over can receive a free shingles vaccination under the National Immunisation Program.

-Immunocompromised people (people with weak immune systems) 18 years and over with the following medical conditions can also get a free shingles vaccination:
+Immunocompromised people (people with weak immune systems) 18 years and over with specified medical conditions or treatments can also get a free shingles vaccination.

 Talk to your health professional about your eligibility for a free shingles vaccine today.